hoppersroppers/courses/navySec.md

 Nothing in this course is spoonfed, and while we try to give you good resources, there are multiple parts in the course where we tell you to swing by yourself and go find out how to do something.
 We do this when we know there are plenty of other high quality resources out there for you to learn from and we want you to become comfortable being given no direction other than a couple searchterms and having to rely on your own knowledge and problem solving skills.

 ## Content
-This curriculum was created based on inputs from members of the Naval Academy's Cyber Security Team and various guides scattered throughout the internet on how to break into information security.
+This curriculum was created based on inputs from members of the Boat School's Cyber Security Team and various guides scattered throughout the internet on how to break into information security.
 We put this curriculum together by aggregating all of the guides and tutorials we could find, took what we thought was important and added our own commentary.
 To say that this is built on the backs of a hundred other people's work would be an understatement, and we am forever grateful that we are part of a community which has created so many amazing resources.
 All attempts to cite source material have been made, if there is anything we have not properly attributed, let us know.
 Despite having been in the works for the last four years, this is the first iteration of the curriculum and it should change drastically as we see what does and doesn't work, and the only way we will know is feedback.

 ---
-[//]: # (3,767,activities/page_767)
+[//]: # (3,855,activities/page_855)
 # Legal
 ## Community Guidelines
-Our community guidelines are available here:<https://www.hoppersroppers.org/guidelines.html>.
+Our community guidelines are available here: <https://www.hoppersroppers.org/guidelines.html>.
 Please read them over.

 ## Legal Stuff
 Unsurprisingly, in this course you will learn some things that could be used to do bad things.
 You might not think they're bad things at the time, and they might seem like funny pranks, but the laws against hacking are very vague.
 Even more importantly, you probably have a security clearance, and having a pile of felonies you have to admit to is not a great look and will complicate your paperwork.